Herbs de Provence Roasted Carrots are a gorgeous and delicious side dish for a busy weeknight or the fanciest of dinner parties.

 - salt and freshly ground black pepper

-- Preheat the oven to 400°F, adjust a rack to the center, and coat the bottom of a baking sheet with olive oil.
+- Set oven and prep sheet pan.
+Preheat the oven to 400°F, adjust a rack to the center, and coat the bottom of a sheet pan with olive oil.

-- Cut the ends off of the carrots, and then peel them, placing them on the oil-coated baking sheet as you go.
+- Prep carrots.
+Cut the ends off of the carrots, and then peel them, placing them on the oil-coated baking sheet as you go.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.